iTwin/itwin-unreal-plugin/README.md

 If you do not want to install the plugin in the Unreal Engine folder and instead prefer to put it directly in your Unreal project, just extract the zip archive inside your app's `Plugins` folder (you may need to create this folder).<br>
 For example: `C:\MyUnrealApp\Plugins\ITwinForUnreal`.

-## Using iTwin for Unreal
+## 2. Using the installed iTwin plugin inside Unreal Engine

 ### <a id="use-plugin-in-new-project"></a> In a new project

-1. If you installed the plugin in the Unreal Engine folder, enable plugin `iTwin for Unreal` as explained [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-plugins-in-unreal-engine).
+1. If you installed the plugin in the Unreal Engine folder, enable the plugin `iTwin for Unreal` as explained [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-plugins-in-unreal-engine).
 2. If not done yet, [configure your iTwin Platform account](#configure-itwin-platform) and take note of your app's client ID.
-3. To access your iModels from your Unreal app, you will have to give the iTwin app ID to the plugin.<br>
+3. To access your iModels from your Unreal app, you will have to provide the iTwin app ID to the plugin.<br>
    This can be done in several ways:
    - Drag and drop an `ITwinAppIdHelper` actor from the Content Browser into your level.<br>
      This actor can be found in the content browser inside folder `Plugins/iTwin for Unreal C++ Classes/ITwinRuntime/Public`.<br>
-     Then in the actor's Details panel, paste you iTwin app ID inside the field `ITwin/App Id` and validate.<br>
+     Then, in the actor's Details panel, paste your iTwin app ID inside the field `ITwin/App Id` and validate.<br>
      Now, the plugin will use this app ID whenever this level is loaded.<br>
-     This method is useful if you want to simply add an iModel manually in your level inside the Unreal Editor (see below).
+     This method is useful if you want to simply add an iModel manually into your level inside the Unreal Editor (see below).
    - If you use C++ code or Blueprint, you can instead directly call the static function `AITwinServerConnection::SetITwinAppID()`.<br>
-     This is typically done in your app's module `StartupModule()` function (if using C++), or in the `BeginPlay` event of your Game Mode (if using Blueprint).
+     This is typically done in your app's module `StartupModule()` function (if using C++), or in the `BeginPlay` event of your Game Mode (if using Blueprints).
-4. To manually add an iModel in your level inside the Unreal Editor, drag and drop an `ITwinIModel` actor from the Content Browser into your level.<br>
+4. To manually add an iModel into your level inside the Unreal Editor, drag and drop an `ITwinIModel` actor from the Content Browser into your level.<br>
    This actor can be found in the content browser inside folder `Plugins/iTwin for Unreal C++ Classes/ITwinRuntime/Public`.<br>
-   Then in the actor's Details panel, go to the `Loading` section and fill these fields:
+   Then, in the actor's Details panel, go to the `Loading` section and fill in these fields:
    - `Loading Method`: `Automatic`
    - `iModel Id`: the ID of your iModel
    - `Changeset Id`: the ID of the changeset you want to import Then the iModel should appear in the viewport.<br>
-   This may take some time if the iModel has never been imported yet (iTwin server needs to convert it to Cesium format).
+   This may take some time if the iModel has never been imported yet (because the iTwin server needs to convert it to the Cesium format first).

-### In an existing project that uses the [3DFT plugin](https://github.com/iTwin/unreal-engine-3dft-plugin)
+### In an existing project which uses the [3DFT plugin](https://github.com/iTwin/unreal-engine-3dft-plugin)

 1. Make sure your project is using Unreal Engine version 5.3.<br>
    See "Change a Project's Unreal Engine Version" [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/managing-game-code-in-unreal-engine?application_version=5.3).
-2. Remove dependency to the 3DFT plugin.
+2. Remove the dependency to the 3DFT plugin.
 This is done by following these steps:
    - If the 3DFT plugin folder is located inside your project:
      1. Make sure your project is not open in Unreal Editor.
-     2. Remove folder `Plugins\iTwin` from your project.
+     2. Remove the folder `Plugins\iTwin` from your project.
    - If the 3DFT plugin folder is located inside in the Unreal Engine folder:<br>
-     In Unreal Editor, disable the `iTwin` plugin as explained [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-plugins-in-unreal-engine?application_version=5.3).
+     In the Unreal Editor, disable the `iTwin` plugin as explained [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-plugins-in-unreal-engine?application_version=5.3).
-3. Make sure your project is not open in Unreal Editor.
+3. Make sure your project is not open in the Unreal Editor.
 4. If not done yet, [install the `ITwinForUnreal` plugin](#install-plugin).
 5. Remove the folders `Binaries` and `Intermediate` that may exist at the root of your project's folder.
 6. If your project contains C++ code, these additional steps are needed:
-   - Enable C++20 support, this can be done by adding/updating this line in your *.Target.cs files:<br>
+   - Enable C++20 support; this can be done by adding/updating this line in your *.Target.cs files:<br>
      `DefaultBuildSettings = BuildSettingsVersion.V4;`
    - Open your .uproject file in a text editor, and remove any dependency on module `iTwin` inside the `Modules/AdditionalDependencies` section.
    - Some classes have been renamed (eg. `AiModel` -> `AITwinIModel`), you may need to update your code accordingly.<br>
      Please refer to file `ITwinForUnreal/Config/BaseITwinForUnreal.ini` for the list of changes.
-7. Modify your app so that it gives the iTwin app ID to the plugin, as explained in the ["using the plugin in a new project"](#use-plugin-in-new-project) section.
+7. Modify your app so that it provides the iTwin app ID to the plugin, as explained in the ["using the plugin in a new project"](#use-plugin-in-new-project) section.

-Now, if you open your .uproject in the Unreal Editor, it should (build and) run without error.
+Now, if you open your .uproject in the Unreal Editor, it should (build and) run without any error.

-### Behavior changes compared to 3DFT plugin

-#### Saved views

-If you use function `ITwinPositionToUE()` to convert the camera position of a saved view from "iTwin" space to "Unreal" space, you should now pass (0,0,0) to parameter `ModelOrigin`.<br>
-This is a "breaking" change compared to the 3DFT plugin, which required to pass the iModel's `ModelCenter` to get correct result.

-## <a id="configure-itwin-platform"></a> Configure access to the iTwin Platform
+## <a id="configure-itwin-platform"></a> 3.
+Configure access to the iTwin Platform

-Create and configure your iTwin Platform account.<br>
+Create and configure your iTwin Platform account:<br>
 1. Go to the [iTwin Platform developer portal](https://developer.bentley.com/) and create an account.<br>
 2. Go to [My Models](https://developer.bentley.com/my-imodels/) and create a new iModel.<br>
 3. Go to [My Apps](https://developer.bentley.com/my-apps/) and [register a new iTwin App](https://developer.bentley.com/tutorials/quickstart-web-and-service-apps/#12-register-your-application):